Germany

 Why are bus tickets so cheap?

 Well, until the 31 of December 2012, it was legally (with a few exceptions) not possible to operate domestic long distance buses in Germany.
 The main reason for this was that the government wanted to protect the German railways (Deutschebahn), which at that time was the only land based mass transportation available for intercity travelling.
+If you are an Erasmus student in Germany, these prices will allow you to travel freely without breaking a bank!

 As of the 1 of January 2013 the market has been liberalized, which prior to this date had led to a large number of companies acquiring a licence for operating domestic long distance buses.
 Initially about 20 companies launched routes, some of them being “real” bus companies like e.g. Berlin Linien Bus and Postbus; these companies own and operate the buses themselves, other companies which started on 1 of January were “bus brands” or “umbrella bus companies” like Meinfernbus, Flixbus or Deinbus.
 These companies teamed up with local bus operators.
 The “bus brands” role was to take care of branding, sale and marketing and the local operators then managed the driving and bus maintenance.